Edit in GitHubLog an issue

 export default Home

-Note: For simplicity of the lab, we only display the first page of the result.
-In a real environment, where there are hundreds of profiles, results are returned in batches, so you will need to handle pagination of data accordingly.
+Note: For simplicity, we are displaying only the first page of the result.
+In a real environment with hundreds of profiles, results are returned in batches, so you will need to handle pagination of data accordingly.

-The Home component above requires the ims object in its propTypes to get the IMS context for calling the backend actions (including access token and org ID).
+The Home component above requires the ims object in its propTypes to get the IMS context for calling the back-end actions, including the access token and org ID.
 This object is passed from the App component, so it has to be updated accordingly in the App.js file.

 Copied to your clipboard